 In addition to recovering money for medical bills, lost wages, and pain & suffering (compensatory damages), our Albuquerque attorneys are experienced at recovering punitive damages on behalf of our clients.
 If you’ve been hit by a reckless driver, such as a drunk driver, you may be entitled to recover punitive damages.
 Punitive damages are different from compensatory damages.
 In New Mexico, Punitive damages are designed to punish the at-fault driver for reckless conduct.
 Our attorneys have the knowledge necessary to evaluate your case and determine whether you are entitled to additional money because of reckless behavior on the part of the person who injured you.

 47. "You don't have insurance, therefore you don't deserve to recover."

 While we stress the importance of having your own auto insurance policy, not having an insurance policy of your own does not bar you from recovery.
 If that other driver was at fault for the accident, you are still entitled to compensation.

 48. "You admitted fault at the accident scene."

-It is not uncommon to apologize after the accident.
-"I'm sorry, are you ok?" is probably one of the first things that comes to your mind.
+It is not uncommon to apologize after an accident.
+"I'm sorry, are you ok?" is probably one of the first things that come to your mind.
 This does not mean that you admitted fault.